Table of Contents

 Post Slider Block

-Here is a default layout (I’ve chosen ‘Accommodation types’ post types, which displays the rooms added via the MotoPress Hotel Booking plugin in advance).
+Here is a default layout (I’ve chosen ‘Accommodation types’ post types, which display the rooms added via the MotoPress Hotel Booking plugin in advance).

 Since we’ve also revised all settings of the similar Carousel block in detail, let’s now focus only on the differences, namely on the extra default settings of this particular block: